Can a Non-UK Resident Be a Director of a UK Limited Company? – 2026 Guide

 11. Common Misconceptions (BUSTED)

-12. Five Pitfalls and How to Dodge Them
+12. Five Pitfalls for Non Resident Directors and How to Dodge Them

 Ignoring ECCTA deadlines